syrspondon/syrspondon/README.md

 **PrinceMad/PrinceMad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently learning Spring Boot and Angular
+- 🌱 currently learning vue and django -_-